Skip to content

 • Settings - your account, plan, and usage.

-2. Mine, Public, Favorites
+2. Mine, Public, Favorites, and Collections

 • Mine - items you created.
 You can edit, rename, change visibility, and delete these.
 Deleting is permanent.